sta-szek/pojo-tester/src/book/writing-tests/README.md

 When testing by class name you need to pass fully qualified class name.

 ### Testing with `ClassAndFieldPredicatePair`
-When testing your classes you can pair classes and fields, that should be testes in such a class, in `ClassAndFieldPredicatePair`.
+You can pair classes and fields that should be tested in a given class in `ClassAndFieldPredicatePair`.
 This objects is just a facilitation to you:
 ```java
 import pl.pojo.tester.api.ClassAndFieldPredicatePair;
 import static pl.pojo.tester.api.assertion.Assertions.assertPojoMethodsFor;